themrdemonized/STALKER-Anomaly-Perk-Based-Artefacts/readme.txt

   -- Provides health bonus on food consume based on its callories.
   -- Effect prolongs with each artefact on belt

+  -- Black Angel, perk: Dodge This
-  -- Black Angel, has 20% chance to reflect 35% of bullet damage back -- Nullify the damage of hit on reflection
+  -- Has 20% chance to reflect 35% of bullet damage back -- Nullify the damage of hit on reflection
   -- More artefacts increase the chance to reflect with diminishing returns